devmc-ee/car-insurance-calc/readme.md

 2. If the home uri (the location of the entry point, index.php) is not in the domain root place, then specify the home uri in the package.json (for example, '/test/insly-test/')
 3. To see the 3 task in action, import dump sql file (tasks_solutions/task3/sql/task3.sql).

-It will create default database named 'task3'.
-In order to escape creation of the db, then comment 'CREATE DATABASE...' row in the dump file
-4. The add new database name into connection file, if it different from the default one.
+4. The add new database name and other credentials into connection.php (tasks_solutions/task3/connection.php), if it different from the default one.

 ## Solutions explained
 ### task 1.